data-8r/data-8r.github.io/logistics.md

 ## The Required Components of Your Work
 One goal of this course is that you master the fundamentals of the programming language Python.
 Like any language, Python is best learned by repeated, continuous practice.
 That's the main purpose of the labs, quizzes, and weekly homework assignments.

 1. Weekly homework, which you will do in Jupyter notebooks.
-Each homework will have its own due date, but homeworks will generally be assigned on Thursdays and due Tuesdays at 1 PM (before lecture).
+Each homework will have its own due date, but homeworks will generally be assigned on Thursday and due the following Tuesday at 1 PM (before lecture).
+Homework 1 is due a day later than other homeworks, since the following Tuesday is a holiday.
 2. Several labs per week.
 Each lab is a Jupyter notebook and is submitted to [okpy](okpy.org) in the same fashion as homework.
 Each lab is designed so that you can complete it (or almost complete it) during the day's lab session.
 Each lab is due at 11:59 PM on the day it's assigned.
-If you attend lab, your grade for the lab assignment will be based on a reasonable standard of completion for the lab period.
-If you don't attend lab, we expect you to fully complete the lab assignment.
+If you attend lab, your grade for the lab assignment will be based on a reasonable standard of completion for the lab period, often less than full completion.
+If you don't attend lab, we expect you to complete the entire lab assignment to receive full credit.
 3. Several quizzes, or "vitamins," per week.
 Most vitamins are very short Google Forms designed to remind you about what you learned in lecture.
 If you're spending more than 10 minutes on a vitamin, please ask for help.
+Each vitamin is due at 11:59 PM on the day it's assigned.
 4. Midterm in class on 7/14, during the normal Friday lab period 1-3 PM.
 Location TBD.
 No substitutes except as required by university rules.
 No computers involved.
 5. Final exam in class on 8/4, during the normal Friday lab period 1-3 PM.
 Location TBD.
 No computers involved.
 The final is required for getting a passing grade.